Shadowland (k.d. lang album)

 Shadowland is the debut solo album by k.d. lang, released in 1988 (see 1988 in music).
 The album included her collaboration with Kitty Wells, Loretta Lynn and Brenda Lee on "Honky Tonk Angels' Medley" and was produced by Owen Bradley, who produced Patsy Cline's best-known work.

+Critical reception

+The Toronto Star determined that "Shadowland is a self-conscious anachronism, haunted by vague, 25-year-old memories...
+It's as purely retrogressive and deferential as the Dave Edmunds-produced Angel with a Lariat, which came mighty close to re-defining country music, was radical and innovative."